Pymatuning State Park (Pennsylvania): From swamplands to parklands

 The first settlers to the area were farmers.
 Life was not easy for the farmers.
 The land was very swampy and very difficult to reclaim.
-Farm animals that wandered off were often lost in the quicksands of the swamp or fell prey to predators like foxes, bears and mountain lions.
+Farm animals that wandered off were often lost in the quicksands of the swamp or fell prey to predators, such as foxes, bears, and mountain lions.
 The swamps were infested with mosquitoes that brought yellow fever to the settlers.